 Dr. Davut Akca

 Davut completed his B.A. degree in the Turkish Police Academy.
 After working for five years in the Turkish National Police he received his M.A. in Criminology and PhD in Forensic Psychology at Ontario Tech University.
-He is currently employed as the Research Officer for the Centre for Forensic Behavioural Science and Justice Studies at the University of Saskatchewan.
+He is currently employed as an Assistant Professor at Lakehead University.

-Christina is a third-year Forensic Psychology PhD student.
-From Halifax, Nova Scotia, she completed both her Master of Science and Bachelor of Arts at Saint Mary's University.
+Christina completed her Forensic Psychology PhD in 2022.
+Originally from Halifax, Nova Scotia, she completed both her Master of Science and Bachelor of Arts at Saint Mary's University.
 Under the supervision of Dr. Marc Patry, her undergraduate honors thesis focused on Canadians’ legal rights upon arrest.
 In her masters thesis, she empirically examined jury-decision making in a Mr. Big case.
 In general, Christina is interested in legal rights upon arrest, investigative interviewing, and the Mr. Big technique.
-Now working under the supervision of Dr. Eastwood in the ALERT lab, Christina's present research agenda is to examine the protective value of Canadians' legal rights upon arrest.
+Christina currently works as a Recruitment Research Coordinator at KBRS.